Deep learning approach for identification of HII regions during reionization in 21-cm observations -- III. image recovery: Conclusion

-Moreover, in \S\ref{sec:eos_dataset}, we apply \serenet{} to a mock observation with box size of $1.6\,\rm Gpc$, which has a corresponding field of view of approximately $10\,\rm deg$, conform with expected SKA-Low observations.
-We decompose the large images into smaller ones that fit \serenet{} input shape and compared the abovementioned three scenarios.
+Moreover, in \S\ref{sec:eos_dataset}, we apply \serenet{} to a mock observation with a box size of $1.6\,\rm Gpc$, which has a corresponding field of view of approximately $10\,\rm deg$, consistent with expected SKA-Low observations.
+We decompose the large images into smaller ones that fit the \serenet{} input shape and compare the abovementioned three scenarios.
 Our network can recover the 21-cm from large FoV SKA-Low mock observations.
 Moreover, the \textit{realistic prior} provides better results with higher accuracy than the other cases, indicating that the network trained with the \textit{perfect prior} relies excessively on the binary prior, as the recovered 21-cm maps have almost no fluctuations in the regions emitting signals.
-Thus, imperfections in the binary prior give a more balanced training, relying more on the residual image and more stable and accurate predictions.
-Moreover, we notice that the actual limitation in the redshift range on which we can apply \serenet{} is mostly related to limitations in the efficiency of the preprocessing as well as the spin-saturated approximation, $T_\mathrm{S}\gg T_\mathrm{CMB}$, that we impose on our datasets.
+Thus, imperfections in the binary prior result in a more balanced training, relying more on the residual image and yielding more stable and accurate predictions.
+Moreover, we notice that the actual limitation in the redshift range on which we can apply \serenet{} is mainly related to limitations in the efficiency of the preprocessing as well as the spin-saturated approximation, $T_\mathrm{S}\gg T_\mathrm{CMB}$, that we impose on our datasets.

 Contrary to our initial intuition, one of our significant discoveries is that training our network on a more realistic prior appears to provide more stable and, in some cases, more accurate predictions.
 This conclusion was first evident from the results in \S\ref{sec:eos_dataset}, and later it is confirmed in \S\ref{sec:galaxy}, where we do a final test and run an additional 21-cm simulation that also provides a galaxy catalogue.
-From the location of the sources, their redshift and some assumption on the ionizing photons mean-free path, $\lambda_\mathrm{mfp}$, we can compute a different binary prior on the assumption that reionization is an inside-out process and thus not assuming that a region void of signal, $\delta T_b = 0\,\rm mK$ is ionized, i.e. $x_\mathrm{HI}(\mathbf{r},z) = 0$.
+From the location of the sources, their redshift and some assumption on the ionizing photons mean-free path, $\lambda_\mathrm{mfp}$, we can compute a different binary prior on the assumption that reionization is an inside-out process and thus assuming that a region void of signal, $\delta T_b = 0\,\rm mK$ is ionized, i.e. $x_\mathrm{HI}(\mathbf{r},z) = 0$.

 This result highlights the potential of using \serenet{} for synergistic observations between SKA-Low and high-redshift galaxy surveys, which could improve predictions and incorporate additional physical information into the network, though astrophysical assumptions may influence this.
 We also anticipate that \serenet{} could be effectively applied to other line intensity mapping (LIM) experiments at lower redshifts for cross-correlation with galaxy surveys (e.g., {[C\scalebox{1.0}[0.9]{II}]}, [CO]).